kuwaai/genai-os/docs/windows_installation.md

    - **Therefore, please develop the habit of entering `stop` when executing `start.bat` to close the program.**

 6. **Set up models:**
-   - By default, ChatGPT and Gemini Pro are preset when the program is just started.
+   - By default, ChatGPT and Gemini are preset when the program is just started.
 Both models are connected to the API, so you need to apply for the corresponding API Key.
 If you want to start your own model or connect to other APIs, you need to set up executors.
 However, since this part is extensive, please refer to the tutorial guide [here](./executors/README.md).

 ## FAQ